 - Developing and distributing Gospel and Disability Educational Gift Packs, each containing more than $200 of disability ministry-related resources, to 500 churches.

 - A three-year training program to develop a team of volunteer Ministry Facilitators who work with congregations inside and outside the PCA.
 They assist churches in how to make the gospel accessible to all and how church body life is built upon all members showing “equal concern” for each other in the body of Christ.

 - Providing matching grant funding to PCA churches for projects that address access issues in their congregations.

 In September 2011, Joel Wallace became our second staff member, serving as Associate Director.
 In 2012, seven volunteer Ministry Facilitators joined the team: Martie Kwasny, Sue Jakes, Kristen Harnly, Julie Fortna, Ken & Cathy Campbell and Dawn Clark.
 In 2014, Cheryl Erb joined the staff as our Assistant.
 In the fall of 2016, we made several staff transitions.
 In September, Ashley Belknap joined the staff as our new Director.
 Steph Hubach moved into a specialized role as a Consultant.
 In October, Kristen Harnly moved from her role as a volunteer Facilitator to become our second Associate Director.

 Engaging Disability With The Gospel

 In the summer of 2017, MNA Special Needs Ministries became Engaging Disability With The Gospel.
 The ministry’s role in the PCA, and as a ministry of MNA, continues the same.
-Steph Hubach transitioned to Covenant Theological Seminary where she continues her work in disability as a Research Fellow in Disability Ministry through the Francis Schaeffer Institute.
+Steph Hubach transitioned to Covenant Theological Seminary where she continues her work in disability as a Research Fellow in Disability Ministries through the Educational Ministries Program.